kaoriito/kaoriito.github.io/index.md

 <br />

    Baseline MSE was improved from 40.44 to 12.13 (test MSE), and baseline MAE was improved from 3.46 to 1.24 (test MAE).
-I am currently working on improving the model to decrease variance.

 </details>